jenkinsci/plugin-pom/README.md

 ## Formatting

-To opt in to code formatting of your Java sources and Maven POM with Spotless, create a `.mvn_exec_spotless` file at the root of your repository and remove any existing Spotless configuration from your POM.
+To opt in to code formatting of your Java sources and Maven POM with Spotless, define the `spotless.check.skip` property to `false` and remove any existing Spotless configuration from your POM.

 To format existing code, run: